 How terpenes work with cannabinoids to produce the cannabis plant’s most desired effects.

-So how is this all happening?
-What bodily processes or mechanisms could explain why combined terpenes and cannabinoids are superior to isolated ones?
-Like the example above, one possibility is that cannabinoids and terpenes hit different targets, and the summed activity at those targets (receptors or other cellular pathways) results in a better outcome; in other words, attacking inflammation at multiple sources of inflammation.
+An additional contributing factor could also be that cannabinoids and terpenes hit different targets, and the summed activity at those targets (receptors or other cellular pathways) results in a better outcome; for example, multiple molecules attack inflammation at multiple sources of said inflammation.
 It’s also plausible that terpenes could enhance our bodies’ ability to absorb or process cannabinoids.

 However, there are a staggering variety of chemical phenotypes (chemotypes of cannabis) out there in the world.
 Plants that have a rich diversity of cannabinoids and terpenes may fall more into an “Ensemble” effect, rather than an “Entourage.”
 Just like an orchestra, each individual instrument contributes to the overall experience of the musical piece.
-THC may be the conductor, and CBD might be first-chair violin, but every instrument, every different cannabinoid molecule, contributes to the overall experience.
+THC may be the conductor, and CBD might be first-chair violin, but every instrument, every different cannabinoid molecule, every terpene, contributes to the overall experience.

 Almost everything we know about terpenes and cannabinoids is a result of studying their properties in isolation.
 With the exceptions of THC and CBD, the majority of this work has been done in animal models and petri dishes.
-Although this kind of science tells us a lot about the cellular mechanisms by which cannabinoids promote health, these models could be a bit too simplistic to generalize the results to the entire human population.
+Although this kind of science tells us a lot about the cellular mechanisms by which cannabinoids and terpenes promote health, these models could be a bit too simplistic to generalize the results to the entire human population.